mpiercy827/CodeBytes/README.md

 [Details][phase-four]

-### Phase 5: Searching and Suggesting Courses + Styling (~2 days)
+### Phase 5: Styling and Course Suggestion (~1 days)
-Lastly, I will work on a search bar that allows users to search for specific topics/courses on the site.
-I will also implement a mailer on the Rails side that allows users to suggest future courses for the site.
-I will also add some much- needed styling to the site to make it look great!
-By the end of the phase, the app should be fully functioning and ready for bonus features!
+Lastly, I will work create a modal that allows a user to suggest a course, and focus on styling the app to be responsive and user friendly.
+By the end of this phase, the minimum viable product should be complete and ready for bonus features!

 [Details][phase-five]

 ### Bonus Features (TBD)
 - [x] Allow anonymous users to access everything but badges
+- [ ] Show registered users which courses, topics and exercises they've completed
 - [ ] Experiment with a language by using a sandbox terminal
 - [ ] Multiple sessions/session management
 - [ ] Password reset with email confirmation
 - [ ] Allow users to create courses
-- [ ] Video Tutorials

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md